Dwake5/helper-functions/README.md

 # helper-functions

-This is a list of helped functions I thought were interesting or novel and that I will likely use in the future.
+This is a list of helper functions I thought were interesting or novel and that I will likely use in the future.

 ## Make an x by y array and fill it with z